|Nutrition Facts (per serving)|

-Put the jars in the water bath canner, cover with water, and bring to a boil.
+Put the canning jars in the water bath canner, cover with water, and bring to a boil.
 Reduce the heat to low and keep it at a simmer (not boiling).

 Put the lids in a saucepan and bring to a simmer.
 Keep them in the hot water until you are ready to use them.

-Put the vegetables in a large colander and drain.
-Rinse the vegetables thoroughly with cold water.
+Put the vegetables in a large colander, drain, and rinse thoroughly with cold water.
 Using your hands, squeeze out excess liquids.

 Rinse out the pot you used for the vegetables.
 In the pot, combine the vinegar, sugar, mustard seeds, and celery seeds.
 Bring to a boil over medium-high heat.